 Part 1 – Autonomous Systems (AS)

-Many organizations, including University of the Pacific, have configured their networks as Autonomous Systems (AS), providing them the ability to use multiple internet service providers and route traffic between them as desired.
+Many organizations, such as University of the Pacific, have configured their networks as Autonomous Systems (AS), providing them the ability to use multiple internet service providers and route traffic between them as desired.

 There are many online tools that allow you to look up Autonomous System information for a given organization name or domain name, such as: